LibreTechnica/libretechnica.github.io/content/en/docs/individuals/foss_challenge.md

 Software-as-a-Service (SaaS) has added immense convenience to our lives.
 Webmail has replaced the email client, cloud storage has replaced local backups, and even whole office suites are available on the web.
 Many of these services require you to pay a subscription fee and let them have full access to your data, or you just host the services yoursel instead!
 All you need is a home server or you can run a personal server instance on a cloud provider.

-One great starting point is NextCloud which can replace all of these services.
+One great starting point is [Nextcloud](https://nextcloud.com/) which can replace all of these services.
 - Cloud storage (Google Drive, Microsoft OneDrive, Dropbox)
 - Calendar (Google Calendar)
 - Contacts